 Location: 2223 Harwood Drive, Dallas, TX 75204

-Good to know: splash pad, playground, dog park.
+Good to know: playground, splash pad, pickleball courts, basketball court, dog park.

 Parent tip: The splash pad is seasonal and typically opens in late May — check the Dallas Parks website for exact opening dates before making the trip.